hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_compute_cluster.html.markdown

 * `vm_size` - (Required) The size of the VM.
 Changing this forces a new Machine Learning Compute Cluster to be created.

-* `identity` - (Required) A `identity` block as defined below.
-Changing this forces a new Machine Learning Compute Cluster to be created.

 * `scale_settings` - (Required) A `scale_settings` block as defined below.
 Changing this forces a new Machine Learning Compute Cluster to be created.

 ---
+* `credential` - (Optional) Credentials for an administrator user account that will be created on each compute node.
+A `credential` block as defined below.
+Changing this forces a new Machine Learning Compute Cluster to be created.

 * `description` - (Optional) The description of the Machine Learning compute.
 Changing this forces a new Machine Learning Compute Cluster to be created.

+* `identity` - (Optional) A `identity` block as defined below.
+Changing this forces a new Machine Learning Compute Cluster to be created.

+* `isolated_network_enabled` - (Optional) A boolean value indicating whether network is isolated.
+Changing this forces a new Machine Learning Compute Cluster to be created.

+* `node_public_ip_enabled` - (Optional)  A boolean value indicating whether enable node public IP address provisioning.
+Changing this forces a new Machine Learning Compute Cluster to be created.

+* `os_type` - (Optional)  Compute OS Type.
+Possible values include: `Linux`, `Windows`.
+Changing this forces a new Machine Learning Compute Cluster to be created.

+* `remote_login_port_public_access_enabled` - (Optional)  A boolean value indicating whether enable the public SSH port.
+Changing this forces a new Machine Learning Compute Cluster to be created.

 * `subnet_resource_id` - (Optional) The ID of the Subnet that the Compute Cluster should reside in.
+Changing this forces a new Machine Learning Compute Cluster to be created.

+* `virtual_machine_image_id` - (Optional) The ID of Virtual Machine image.
+This property is used only `os_type` sets to `Windows`.
 Changing this forces a new Machine Learning Compute Cluster to be created.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Machine Learning Compute Cluster.
 Changing this forces a new Machine Learning Compute Cluster to be created.